SteveJustin1963/MINTX/README.md

 # Grammar
 ```
 error shown as er
-n enter places number on stack
+n places number on stack
 . removes from stack and displays to default ie terminal
-a-z! stores from a to z
+a-z! stores from a to z ie a!
 a@ retrieves memory location of a
-show with .

 > 12
+>
-> .   //its on the stack
+> .
 > 12
-> .  // again
+> .
 > 0
-> 12 a!  // 12 stored in a, does not make it to stack
+> 12 a!
-> .      // show
+> .
-0        // nothing on stack
+0
 > a@.
 3254    // mem
 > a.
 12
+> a 2 * .
+24
+>
 ```
 ## row vector
 we always need square brackets [n...] to know between arrays and number operations
 ```
-> [3 4] 3*  // multiply array by 3
-> [3 4]a!
-> a3 n* vs a[3] n* xxx

-[n n n n ...] places numbers on array stack and puts mem address on stack
+[n n n ..] places numbers on array stack and puts mem address on stack
-store in a-z with !
+[ n n n ..] a! store in a-z with !
-a@ retrieves memory location, or a@. shows
+a@ retrieves memory location, a@. shows it
 a retrieves contents of address
-a. show whole array
+a. show whole array, b c d e .... z
-n[row-col]?. shows a number in array
+n[row-col] places n into row-col
-use ? to find an item in the array
+use ? to find an number in the array n[row-col]?.
+[3 4] a!
+a 3*  multiply array by 3

 > [1 2 3]
 > .